boeckmann/asm6502/README.md

 ## Instructions
 Every assembler instruction consists of a mnemonic identifying the machine instruction followed by at most one numeric argument including addressing mode specifiers.
-Instruction mnemonics are case insensitive.
+Instruction mnemonics are case-insensitive.
 The assembler supports all MOS6502 addressing modes:

 ### Implicit and accumulator addressing